K12, INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a securities class action lawsuit has been filed in the United States District Court for the Eastern District of Virginia on behalf of those who purchased or ac

 LEAD PLAINTIFF DEADLINE IS JANUARY 19, 2021

-NEW YORK, Nov.
-27, 2020 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed against K12, Inc. (“K12” or the “Company”) (: LRN) in the United States District Court for the Eastern District of Virginia on behalf of those who purchased or acquired the securities of K12 between April 27, 2020 to September 18, 2020, inclusive (the “Class Period”).
+NEW YORK, Dec.
+2, 2020 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed against K12, Inc. ("K12" or the "Company") (NYSE: LRN) in the United States District Court for the Eastern District of Virginia on behalf of those who purchased or acquired the securities of K12 between April 27, 2020 to September 18, 2020, inclusive (the "Class Period").

+- Warning!
+GuruFocus has detected 2 Warning Signs with NYSE:LRN.
+Click here to check it out.

 All investors who purchased shares of K12, Inc., and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.